-Citations and Footnotes (full-title system)
+Citations and Footnotes (short-title system)

-- [11.1] Footnote reference numbers should be located in the main text after a full stop or other punctuation; they should be marked with a superscript number using the automatic footnote functionality of your word-processing software. - [11.2] Each footnote should end with a full stop or other punctuation sign. - [11.3] The first citation of a particular author or work in each chapter should be a full reference.
-Subsequent citations of a work should be abbreviated (surname of the author, followed by shortened form of book or chapter/article title, and page numbers (if applicable)).
-Please make sure that the short form reference is clear and standardized throughout. - [11.4] Place of publication and publisher required; use English forms for place of publication (thus Rome: Carocci, not Roma).
-For books published by the same publisher in more than one place, refer only to the first (so Leiden: Brill not Leiden-Boston: Brill). - [11.5] Supply forenames for names of people cited. - [11.6] Do not use ibid., id., ibidem, et al., passim, idem, eadem, loc. cit., op. cit., or other abbreviations. - [11.7] For references citing three or more authors, all authors should be listed in the first reference; in subsequent reference(s), authors should be abbreviated in the form first author surname followed by 'and others' (rather than et al.),. - [11.8] Where possible, give specific page ranges, and avoid use of passim, ff., etc.
+- [11.1] Footnote reference numbers should be located in the main text after a full stop or other punctuation; they should be marked with a superscript number using the automatic footnote functionality of your word-processing software. - [11.2] Each footnote should end with a full stop or other punctuation sign. - [11.3] Citations in the footnotes should be abbreviated using the short-title system (surname of author, followed by shortened form of book or chapter/article title, and page numbers (if applicable)), and followed with a full reference in the bibliography.
+Please make sure that the short form reference is clear and standardized throughout and that there is always a corresponding full reference in the bibliography.
+See samples below under 'Bibliographical References'. - [11.4] Place of publication and publisher required; use English forms for place of publication (thus Rome: Carocci, not Roma).
+For books published by the same publisher in more than one place, refer only to the first (so Leiden: Brill not Leiden-Boston: Brill). - [11.5] Supply forenames for names of people cited. - [11.6] Do not use ibid., id., ibidem, et al., passim, idem, eadem, loc. cit., op. cit., or other abbreviations. - [11.7] References citing three or more authors should be abbreviated in the footnotes in the form first author surname followed by 'and others' (rather than et al.), but all authors should be listed in the bibliography. - [11.8] Where possible, give specific page ranges, and avoid use of passim, ff., etc.

-Bibliographical References (Full-title system)
+Bibliographical References (Short-title system)